Services for Individuals with Eating or Body Image Concerns

 How do I know if my eating or body image is a problem?

-If you are uncertain if your eating or body image is unhealthy, we encourage you to obtain an initial consultation by walking into the Counseling Center between 10am and 2pm, Monday through Friday.
+If you are uncertain if your eating or body image is unhealthy, we encourage you to scheduled an assessment by calling or walking into the Counseling Center between 8 a.m. and 2 p.m., Monday through Friday.

 You may also complete a brief, anonymous screening online to gain more information.